corykim/daskeyboard-applet--mini-meters/README.md

 # Q Applet: CPU Monitor

-This applet displays the CPU usage as a progress bar on [`,1,2,3,4,5,6,7,8,9] keys of a Das Keyboard Q Series.
+Displays the CPU usage as a progress bar on a Das Keyboard Q Series.

 [GitHub repository](https://github.com/daskeyboard/q-applet-cpu-usage)

+## Example

+CPU Monitor as a progress bar on keys `,1,2,3,4,5,6,7,8,9

 ![CPU meter on a Das Keybaord Q](./assets/q-cpu-usage.png "Q CPU usage")